melodia-protocol/melodia-protocol/README.md

 Melodia is a decentralized music-sharing protocol, which provides a blockchain based solution to help artists publish and monitize music across the online community

-We are on a mission to give everyone the freedom to share and monetize music
+We are on a mission to give everyone the freedom to share and monetize music.

 ### How this works